brittneypostma/devDocs/src/routes/blog/posts/advanced-js.md

 ## Functional Programming

-Functional programming has the same goals in mind as object oriented programming, to keep your code understanable, easy to extent, easy to maintain, memory efficient, and DRY.
+Functional programming has the same goals in mind as object oriented programming, to keep your code understanable, easy to extend, easy to maintain, memory efficient, and DRY.
 Instead of objects, it uses reusable functions to create and act on data.
 Functional program is based on a seperation of concerns similar to object oriented programming.
 However, in functional programming there is a complete seperation between the data and the behaviors of a program.
 There is also an idea that once something is created, it should not be changed, being **immutable**.
 Unlike OOP, shared state is avoided functional programming works on the idea of **pure functions**.

 ### Pure Functions